deltaswapio/deltaswap/docs/operations.md

 ## Key Generation

-To generate a guardian key, install guardiand first.
-If you generate the key on a separate machine, you may want to compile guardiand only without installing it:
+To generate a guardian key, install phylaxd first.
+If you generate the key on a separate machine, you may want to compile phylaxd only without installing it:

     make node
-    sudo setcap cap_ipc_lock=+ep ./build/bin/guardiand
+    sudo setcap cap_ipc_lock=+ep ./build/bin/phylaxd

-Otherwise, use the same guardiand binary that you compiled using the regular instructions above.
+Otherwise, use the same phylaxd binary that you compiled using the regular instructions above.

 Generate a new key using the `keygen` subcommand:

-    guardiand keygen --desc "Testnet key foo" /path/to/your.key
+    phylaxd keygen --desc "Testnet key foo" /path/to/your.key

 The key file includes a human-readable part which includes the public key hashes and the description.